If you’ve been thinking about treatment options for opioid dependence, your doctor may discuss Zubsolv with you.

 Use with alcohol

 You shouldn’t drink alcohol while you’re taking Zubsolv.
-Drinking alcohol while you’re taking Zubsolv can increase your risk for serious or life threatening side effects.
+Drinking alcohol while you’re taking Zubsolv can increase your risk for serious or life threatening side effects, including CNS depression.
+Symptoms of CNS depression can include:

 - slowed breathing and slow heart rate